sweattep/modern_quotes/README.md

 >Great things are not done by impulse, but by a series of small things brought together.

+>He's the type of guy that every great coach makes you want to play for him.
+And what I mean, to expand on that, is you care so deeply about the person, you don't want to let him down.

 >Every person can be a user, creator and owner of data.
 Therefore, the new oil has been completely democratised and decentralised

 >I wouldn't trust myself to write a C++ HTTP application and expose it to the web